How I Stopped All The Complicated Stuff In Healing The Sick-Part 1

 I wrote about how I became convinced of God’s will to heal in this post.
+(Check out 13 Solid Scriptural Proofs of God’s Will To Heal.)
 After seeing so many miracles happen, I talked about it all the time and I was always asking people if they needed to be healed of something.
 Miracles began to happen when I laid my hands on people, but it was very frustrating when they didn’t happen!

 Yet even when I felt discouraged, I couldn’t stop going, because I knew that what I had seen was real.
 It didn’t make sense to stop because of what was not happening, because there were still people who were being healed!
 Again and again the Holy Spirit strengthened me and lifted me when I needed help, and more miracles kept happening.

 Trying To Learn More About Healing

 Because of the frustration when some people were not healed, I began to study healing even more.
 I listened to different teachers and I read books about healing.
 I studied everything I could about specific “spiritual roots” of various diseases.
 I learned about “removing hindrances to healing” by leading people in repentance from any sin that may be related to the problem, asking them if they had any unforgiveness that needed to be dealt with, and breaking “generational curses”.

 There were many things that I was a bit confused about.
 I didn’t read in scripture of Jesus having counseling sessions with people in order to get them healed, but it seemed that a lot of experienced people were having more success by doing these things.
 Also, on one hand, I read promises of scripture like Mark 11:23.

 Mark 11:23 (NRSV) “Truly I tell you, if you say to this mountain, ‘Be taken up and thrown into the sea,’ and if you do not doubt in your heart, but believe that what you say will come to pass, it will be done for you.”